 Section 4.17 shall not apply to the Real Estate.

-Decorative fountains shall be installed in all detention/retention facilities.
+Decorative fountains shall be installed in all wet detention/retention facilities.
 Such fountains shall be illuminated.

-Developer commits to creating an owner’s association that will manage and maintain the common spaces.
-This association will also provide routine maintenance, such as turf mowing, maintenance, and trimming, for the Stormwater Park, Civic Commons, Civic Green, and planting beds in the right-of-way.

 A minimum of 17 acres shall be dedicated to the Town as public facilities and open space.
 The timeline for this dedication and maintenance transfer shall be mutually agreed to by the developer and the town at a later date.

 Kiosks and vending machines are not permitted unless they are located within a building.
 Examples of such items are beverage/snack machines, photo booths, automated machines, video games, inanimate figures (such as animals, mannequins, or the like), animated characters and other such machines that are internally or externally illuminated, or have moving parts, or make noise, or have flashing lights.
 Open-air enclosures shall not be considered as being located within a building.